-In provisional guidance put out by the Public Health England last week, it was stated that while there are no known risks or safety concerns, pregnant women or women planning to get pregnant in the next three months are advised against having the coronavirus vaccine.
+In provisional guidance put out by the Public Health England when the coronavirus vaccine was first rolled out, it was stated that while there were no known risks or safety concerns, pregnant women or women planning to get pregnant in the next three months were advised against having the jab.
+However, the NHS has now advised that it is safe for pregnant women to have the vaccine.

 When coronavirus first took over our lives, many pregnant women feared the virus when they were placed in the vulnerable category of at-risk people.
 But actually, according to the NHS website, that was just a precaution because so little was known about the virus.

 ‘There's no evidence that pregnant women are more likely to get seriously ill from coronavirus,’ it reads.
-‘But pregnant women have been included in the list of people at moderate risk (clinically vulnerable) as a precaution.
+‘But pregnant women were included in the list of people at moderate risk (clinically vulnerable) as a precaution.
 This is because pregnant women can sometimes be more at risk from viruses like flu.
 It's not clear if this happens with coronavirus.
-But because it's a new virus, it's safer to include pregnant women in the moderate-risk group.’
+But because it's a new virus, it was safer to include pregnant women in the moderate-risk group.’

-Of course, many may be confused why they’re not a high priority in getting vaccinated given pregnant women are classed as clinically vulnerable.
-Well, according to Public Health England, it’s because pregnant women weren’t included in clinical trials and so there’s not enough evidence about how it impacts them.
+But many were confused why they’re not a high priority in getting vaccinated given pregnant women are classed as clinically vulnerable.
+Well, according to Public Health England, it’s because pregnant women weren’t included in clinical trials and so there wasn't enough evidence about how it impacts them.

 But of course, it's important to remember that not only was thalidomide not a vaccination at all, it has been more than 70 years since this tragedy occurred with countless medical and scientific advancements made in that time.
 Rules and regulations around clinical trails and testing have also improved substantially since then, as expected.